Go Back Email Link

 • Dip.
 When doughnuts have cooled, hold each individually and dip it into chocolate until the inner hole has been filled with chocolate.
 Swivel a little back and forth and lift out, turning the doughnut a little as you raise it out of the chocolate to ensure it is is completely covered in glaze.
 You can redip if necessary.

 • Sprinkle and let set.
-Place the doughnuts back on cooling rack and immediately sprinkle with desired sprinkles.
-Let cool on cooling rack.
-Eat immediately or place in a covered container.
-Eat right away.
+Place the doughnuts back on the cooling rack and immediately sprinkle with desired sprinkles.
+Cool and eat right away.

 • Dip and garnish.
-Using the same process as the chocolate icing, dip cooled donuts into icing, turn, and place back on cooling rack.
+Using the same process as the chocolate icing, dip cooled doughnuts into icing, turn, and place back on the cooling rack.
 Sprinkle immediately with sprinkles.

 Notes

 Watch your oil temperature!
 You want to make sure they cook all the way through without turning excessively brown.
-360 turned out to be the perfect temperature and I would use a thermometer to watch the temperature.
-If it gets warmer than 360 I would only cook the first side for 45 seconds instead of a minute.
-With 1 minute on one side and 45 seconds on the other side at 360 they were always cooked through.
+Use a thermometer to watch the temperature.
+If it gets warmer than 360, cook the first side for 45 seconds instead of a minute.

 Nutrition